 So if you are looking for a plant that is both gorgeous and practical, then the ficus lyrata is for you!
 However, if you’d rather grow something beautiful and easy, then check out our Easy to Grow & Easy to Love article instead!

 Pre-Work: Best Home & Soil for Fiddle Leaf Fig

 As mentioned earlier, the fiddle leaf fig is quite a picky plant.
-This tropical plant does not like soil that is too wet, or soil that is too dry.
-Just like goldilocks and the three bears, the fiddle leaf fig is looking for soil that is “just right.”
+This tropical plant does not like soil that is too wet or soil that is too dry.
+Like goldilocks and the three bears, the fiddle leaf fig is looking for soil that is “just right.”

 Select the Perfect Pot: Shape, Size, and Drainage

 The first step you want to do is to make sure that the pot you are using for your plant has proper drainage.
 In other words, you want:

 - A pot that is roughly 1 to 2 inches wider than the pot the plant came in (if you are happy with the pot you already have, then skip this step!).
 While fiddle leaf figs grow fast, they do not like their pots to be oversized.
 If you place a small plant into a large pot, it will expend a lot of its energy developing a rooting system that may cause it to die.

 - Ensure that the pot that you have has a drainage hole at the bottom.
 If you are worried about water draining through the pot and onto your furniture, you should also invest in a plant saucer.

 Add the Perfect Soil Mix: Ingredients for Growth